 Melissa Diamond is the Founder and Executive Director of A Global Voice for Autism.
 Passionate about issues related to disability, migration, trauma and community, Melissa is a tireless advocate for individuals with autism and trauma-related disorders.
 Melissa attended the University of Richmond as a Boatwright Scholar and graduated with a Bachelor of Arts in Interdisciplinary Studies with a concentration in Disability in Conflict Regions.
-She received a Certificate of Social Entrepreneurship from Watson University in Boulder, Colorado, and is currently a Rotary Peace Fellow at the University of Bradford in England, where she is pursuing a Masters in Conflict, Security and Development.
+She received a Certificate of Social Entrepreneurship from Watson University in Boulder, Colorado, and a Master of Arts in Conflict, Security and Development from the University of Bradford in England, where she attended as a Rotary Peace Fellow.
 Melissa’s advocacy work and support of people living in conflict-affected communities has been recognized worldwide.
 These recognitions include: The United Nations, The American Middle East Network for Dialogue at Stanford, The SDSN Youth Solutions Report, The Clinton Global Initiative University, The Resolution Project, the Global Entrepreneurship Community Summit in Malaysia, and more.
 In 2014 and 2017, she was invited to speak on expert panels at the United Nations headquarters in New York City to share best practices for supporting children with autism and their families in conflict-affected communities.
 In addition to her work with A Global Voice for Autism, Melissa is an avid traveler, professional speaker and artist.
 Her travels have taken her to over 45 countries and she has given keynote speeches about social entrepreneurship, autism support and refugees on five continents.

 Kitti Robinson (Secretary)